dwhiffing/fury/content/aar/mf/mf4/mf4_aj/body.md

 **SECONDARY ATTACKS**

-As the main body of Latakia attackers begins straggling home, pausing to refuel before the long flight back home (over 800 miles to the Ike!), the Turks launch their attack on the Aleppo area.
+As the main body of Latakia attackers begins straggling home, pausing to refuel before the long flight back home (over 800 miles to the Ike\!), the Turks launch their attack on the Aleppo area.
 Recce flights over the northern Syrian air bases haven’t drawn any response, so the mix of F-5s, F-104s, and F-4s proceeds in reasonable confidence.
 The Turks don’t have any HARMs for this attack, and the Americans at Incirlik used all of theirs at Latakia, so there won’t be any SAM suppression.
 The Turks have to come in low.
 Fortunately, they’re only facing older SA-3s and SA-2s, not anything modern, and they rush in with rockets and bombs of all types, and soon they’ve left the Aleppo SAM defences in ruins.

 Not to be outdone, the Jordanians follow up with their own strike.
 They don’t want to get deep into dense belt of low-level SAMs near Damascus